 I’m afraid too many people still think it “can never happen here” even though I assure them it already is.

 I’m afraid that as an American, I will be persona non grata around the world for months or years to come because my country is struggling to contain the virus, which brings me to my greatest fear.

 My 3-year-old daughter Francesca, is in Croatia, where I split my time.
-I was looking forward to being with her again.
-Then, last month my flight was canceled. until my flight was cancelled last month.
+I was looking forward to being with her again, until my flight was cancelled last month.

 Every day I video chat with her and her mother.
 But it’s no substitute for being there and hugging my daughter.
 Instead, I watch from afar as her hair gets longer, her drawings get better and her reading improves.
 I also watch her endure this hardship without her daddy.

 Now, Croatian leaders are saying they won’t accept people from countries, like say the United States, to keep their own infection rate low.

 I’m afraid I may not be with my little girl for a very long time.